 Children can improve their motor skills, practice problem solving, and learn to work with their classmates while playing in the block learning center.
 Block play enables children to explore their creative side by building unique structures and communities with blocks, people, and animals.
 The block learning center will also teach children about basic engineering and architectural concepts.

 Dramatic play encourages creativity, self-expression, and knowledge of the community.
 It also gives children opportunities to role-play as adults in everyday situations and a variety of careers.

 Having a quiet area to practice their reading, writing, and comprehension skills will help children express ideas, explore their interests, and learn about the world around them.
 A literacy center helps foster skills in children that will influence their overall success in school and in life.

 The math and manipulatives center can help children further develop their fine motor skills and better understand beginning math concepts.
 Children can also practice their problem-solving skills and improve their hand-eye coordination by sorting counters and participating in other similar activities.

 Children can’t spend all day in a classroom.
 We make sure they get out and move!
 During the week, the students enjoy time in Music and Movement, Chapel, and Computer.

 Music and Movement

-Chapel is once a week for 20 minutes, and is led by the Directors, teachers, Fr.
+Chapel is once a week for 20 minutes and is led by the Director, teachers, Fr.
 Bruce, and others.
-We start with the Lord’s Prayer, have a short Bible lesson, sing songs using American Sign Language, and we close in prayer.
+We start with the Lord’s Prayer, have a short Bible lesson, sing songs using American Sign Language, and close in prayer.